bibliocoder/VRA-Core-4-XML-Processing/README.md

 XML samples were taken from the VRA Core Support Pages and are not included here, you may download them separately: http://core.vraweb.org/vracore_examples.html

+Tested with Python 3.7.5 on Windows 10 and Python 3.8.0 on Ubuntu 16.04 LTS.

 ## License
 This software is released under the [MIT License](LICENSE).